Battle of Shanghai: Chinese retreat from Shanghai

 Japanese landings at Jinshanwei meant that the Chinese army had to retire from the Shanghai front and attempt a breakout.
 However, Chiang Kai-shek still placed some hope that the Nine-Power Treaty would result in a sanction against Japan by Western powers.
 It was not until November 8 that the Chinese central command issued a general retreat to withdraw from the entire Shanghai front.
-A regiment of the 55th division alongside the Shanghai police force and security regiment were ordered to defend Nanshi.
-After three days of fighting, the remaining more than 3,000 policemen, soldiers, and security members retreated to the French Concession on November 11 and were interned.
-The 67th Corps and 43rd Corps were ordered to hold Songjiang for 3 days to cover the retreat of the army.
+A regiment of the 55th Division alongside the Shanghai Police Force and Peace Preservation Corps were ordered to defend Nanshi.
+After three days of fighting, the remaining more than 3,000 policemen, soldiers, and peace preservation troops retreated to the French Concession on November 11 and were interned.
+The 67th Army and 43rd Army were ordered to hold Songjiang for 3 days to cover the retreat of the rest of the army.
 All other Chinese units were ordered to move toward western towns such as Kunshan, and then from there enter the final defense lines to stop the Japanese from reaching Nanjing.

 By then, the Chinese army was utterly exhausted, and with a severe shortage of ammunition and supplies, the defense was faltering.
-In Songjiang, the 67th Corps and 43rd Corps had already been exhausted from previous battles and had not fully recovered their losses.
-The 67th Corps of the Northeastern Army was originally deployed in the North China front to fight in the Beiping–Hankou Railway Operation and the Tianjin–Pukou Railway Operation from September 10 until October 10, 1937, The corps had suffered casualties exceeding 6,000 and the two divisions under the corps had just over 5,000 combat soldiers left.
-Due to deteriorating situation in the Shanghai battlefield, the 67th Corps was ordered to move south and only reached Songjiang at the night of November 6.
-The 20th Corps and 43rd Corps of the Sichuan Army arrived in the Shanghai battlefield alongside the 21st Army Group of the Guangxi Army on October 14.
-The 43rd Corps, consisting of only the 26th division, fought north of Dachang from October 17 until October 23.
-By the time the unit handed over its defense position to the 18th division and withdrew to Qingpu for rest, there were only just over a hundred combat soldiers left.
+In Songjiang, the 67th Army and 43rd Army had already been exhausted from previous battles and had not fully recovered their losses.
+The 67th Army of the Northeastern Army was originally deployed in the North China front to fight in the Beiping–Hankou Railway Operation and the Tianjin–Pukou Railway Operation.
+From September 10 until October 10, 1937, the 67th Army suffered casualties exceeding 6,000 and the two divisions under the army had just over 5,000 combat soldiers left.
+Due to deteriorating situation in the Shanghai battlefield, the 67th Army was ordered to move south and only reached Songjiang at the night of November 6.
+The 20th Army and 43rd Army of the Sichuan Army arrived in the Shanghai battlefield alongside the 21st Group Army of the Guangxi Army on October 14.
+The 43rd Army, consisting of only the 26th Division, fought north of Dachang from October 17 until October 23.
+By the time the unit handed over its defense position to the 18th Division and withdrew to Qingpu for rest, there were only just over a hundred combat soldiers left.